rh-aiservices-bu/accelerator-profiles-testing/README.md

     echo "Selected namespace: $NS"
     ```

-From this point on, make sure the `NS` environment has the right value.
+From this point on, make sure the `NS` environment variable has the right value.

 ## Applying the fixes (temporary)